Frequently Asked Questions

 What are the daily duties?

-Other than attending lectures, students will rotate into various duties on a daily basis to help with meals and other necessities on campus.
-Half of one day each week is devoted to serving indoors and outside to upkeep the campus.
+Other than attending lectures and doing hands on practice in your chosen area of ministry, students will rotate into various duties on a daily basis to help with meals and other necessities on the campus.
+Half of one day each week is devoted to serving indoors and outside to upkeep the church campus.

 Since they roll up the sidewalks at dark on Kauai, much of the free time is spent at the beach, hiking, biking and exploring the island.
-In fact we design the cadence of our teaching sessions to intentionally give our students more free time during the day while extending the learning slots into the evenings.
+In fact we design the cadence of our teaching sessions to intentionally give our crew more free time during the day while extending the learning and hands on mentorship slots into the evenings.

-The Anchor House currently will hold up to 40 students.
+The Anchor House currently will serve up to 40 individuals.

 Do you have a statement of faith?